nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Estimating the evolutionary rate](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&l=clock&m=div&p=full)

+We can use the normal accumulation of mutations to estimate the time scale of the phylogenetic tree.
-We can plot the divergence (number of mutations per site) as a function of the sampling date to get a sense of how rapidly the virus is mutating.
+Here, we plot the divergence (number of mutations per site) as a function of the sampling date to get a sense of how rapidly the virus is mutating.
-Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 1.3 × 10<sup>-3</sup> substitutions/site/year largely consistent with previous estimates of the evolutionary rates of Ebola species.
+Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 7 × 10<sup>-4</sup> substitutions/site/year largely consistent with previous estimates of the evolutionary rates of Ebola species.
 This early in the outbreak, the estimate is fairly rough and sensitive to uncertainty in the root position.

 Please see [virological.org](https://virological.org/c/ebolavirus/bundibugyo-ebolavirus/57) for more detailed analyses and discussions of the evolutionary rate and its consequences.

 # [When did the outbreak begin?](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&p=full)

 We can use the evolutionary rate to estimate dates for key events such as when the outbreak began.
-The common ancestor of all sampled cases provides an estimate of when the outbreak started.
-Given the uncertainty in the evolution rate it is difficult to estimate the date with high confidence, and the estimate ranges from January to April 2026.
-While the precise date is not yet know, it is clear transmission began several weeks before the outbreak was declared.
+Our current estimate is that the outbreak began in early February.

 Again we direct interested readers to [virological.org](https://virological.org/c/ebolavirus/bundibugyo-ebolavirus/57) for more detailed analyses and discussions of the evolutionary rate and its consequences.